 For example, if Moe’s Brewing Company enters both Moe’s Brewing Company Production Facility (producing 100,000 BBL) and Moe’s Brewpub (producing 7,000 BBL) in the competition, both locations must compete in the largest applicable BOY category for the company as a whole.
 In this case, both compete in Mid-Size Brewing Company.

 Please note that in order for beer to be eligible for entry, your brewery must first meet all brewery eligibility requirements listed above.
 If your brewery does not meet all of these requirements above, your beer is not eligible.

 Is My Beer Eligible?

-All beer brands (as defined in the GABF Style Guidelines) entered in the Great American Beer Festival must be brewed and fermented in the U.S. or at breweries located in the unincorporated, organized U.S. Territories of Guam, Northern Mariana Islands, Puerto Rico and US Virgin Islands, must meet the definition of beer as defined by the TTB, and must possess the characteristics generally attributed to and conforming to the trade understanding of “beer”.
-Meads, ciders, spirits, flavored malt beverages including most shandies and radlers are not eligible to be entered into the GABF competition or festival.
+All beer brands entered in the Great American Beer Festival must be brewed and fermented in the U.S. or at breweries located in the unincorporated, organized U.S. Territories of Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands, must meet the definition of beer as defined by the TTB, and must possess the characteristics generally attributed to and conforming to the trade understanding of “beer.”
+Meads, ciders, spirits, and flavored malt beverages including most shandies and radlers are not eligible to be entered in the GABF competition or festival.